-Current Law.
-Section 201 of the Federal Power Act gives FERC jurisdiction over "the transmission of electric energy in interstate commerce and the sale of such energy at wholesale in interstate commerce."
+Currently Section 201 of the Federal Power Act gives FERC jurisdiction over "the transmission of electric energy in interstate commerce and the sale of such energy at wholesale in interstate commerce."
 Section 205 of the Federal Power Act prohibits utilities from granting "undue preference or advantage to any person or subject any person to any undue prejudice or disadvantage" (16 U.S.C.
 824).
-This section is intended to clarify that reserving transmission for existing customers (native load) is not considered unduly discriminatory.
+The new language of this section is intended to clarify that reserving transmission for existing customers (native load) is not considered unduly discriminatory.

 Section 1237.
 Study on the Benefits of Economic Dispatch.
 The Secretary of Energy, in consultation with the states, would be required to issue an annual report to Congress and the states on the current status of economic dispatch.
 Economic dispatch would be defined as "the operation of generation facilities to produce energy at the lowest cost to reliably serve consumers, recognizing any operational limits of generation and transmission facilities."
-This section was included in the Housepassed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.